cameronhirbodi/ch-design/_posts/portfolio/2021-03-11-porsche_play.md

 </section>

 <section>
-<h5>Competitive Analysis</h5>
+<h6>Competitive Analysis</h6>

 <p>Researching existing apps helped to understand the approach that various OEMs have taken.
-Knowing what functions were offered and how they were emphasized was important.</p>
+Knowing what functions were offered and how they were implemented was important.</p>

 <p>The three manufacturers chosen for this were Honda, Porsche, and Ford.</p>